LW83/Project1-CARE/README.md

 - __Target Audience__

-   - Individuals passionate about the environment and keen to get involved in clean up activities.
+   - Individuals passionate about the environment and keen to get involved in environmentally-focused activities.
    - Individuals interested in making environmentally friendly changes in their own life and looking for tips and ideas.
    - Individuals in the Dublin area who are looking to integrate more into their community and get to know people through social events.
-   - Other environmental groups in Dublin and further afield for ideas on what other groups are doing, initiatives that it may be possible to collaboarate on.
+   - Other environmental groups in Dublin and further afield for ideas on what other groups are doing and/or initiatives that it may be possible to collaboarate on.

 - __User Stories__

-   - As a user, I want to understand more about the group and what it does.
+   - As a new user, I want to understand more about the group and what it does.
    - As a user, I want to know about events being run in my area.
    - As a user, I want to know more about past events that have been run and where.
    - As a user, I want to be able to get ideas of things I can do myself in this space to make an impact.